Tetehuitl/OrthoCraft/home.md

-I would like to welcome you with a the oldest story—the story of pride:
+I would like to welcome you with the oldest story—the story of pride: